 Most famously, Tim Ferriss used PPC ads to figure out the title of his first bestselling book, The Four Hour Work Week.

 By running A/B tests to see which headlines drive the most clicks, you can quickly figure out headlines for your other marketing, your most important value propositions, and even get insights that help your overall positioning.

 Things to consider before using PPC ads for small business

-Google AdWords is a powerful tool that can serve a few different functions in your marketing.
-Still, there are a few things you should consider when you’re deciding whether or not Google AdWords is worth it for your small business.
+Google Ads is a powerful tool that can serve a few different functions in your marketing.
+Still, there are a few things you should consider when you’re deciding whether or not Google Ads is worth it for your small business.

-Google AdWords isn’t free.
+Google Ads isn’t free.
 Because you’re paying by the click, it’s possible to spend a lot of money very quickly.